saeyoung/saeyoung/index.md

+# Hello

+I am a Master’s student in the Technology and Policy Program (TPP) at the Massachusetts Institute of Technology (MIT), pursuing a dual degree in Computer Science.
+I am currently working at CSAIL and supervised by Professor Devavrat Shah.

+I am developing skills in data science and applied statistics.
+I study how to analyze big data using machine learning and stochastic methodologies to perform desired analysis and modeling.
+In addition to that, as an interdisciplinary graduate student in TPP, I try to apply the developed method to a real-world situation.

+If you want to discuss potential collaborative opportunities, I can be reached at srho (at) mit (dot) edu.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/saeyoung/saeyoung/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown